Thornhill, West Yorkshire: History

-Seizure of Thornhill Hall
+Thornhill Hall

-The Saviles remained here until the English Civil War when the house was besieged.
-As royalist heroine since the siege of Sheffield Castle in 1644, Lady Anne Savile's troops under Capt.
-Thomas Paulden (brother of William Paulden) in August 1648 defended Thornhill Hall against the Parliamentary forces under Col. Sir Thomas Fairfax.
+The Saviles remained here until the English Civil War when Thornhill Hall was besieged.
+A royalist heroine after the siege of Sheffield Castle in 1644, Lady Anne Savile's troops under Capt Thomas Paulden (brother of William Paulden) defended the hall against the Parliamentary forces under Col Sir Thomas Fairfax in August 1648.
 They were forced to surrender and the hall was destroyed.
+Some ruins of the hall and the moat remain in Rectory Park.
+The moat retains water.

-The Old Rectory survived and was home to several prominent vicars, most notably John Michell, who first rose to international prominence by developing an understanding of earthquakes, then devised an experiment to accurately determine the mass of planet Earth, but perhaps most intriguingly for Thornhill, attracted Benjamin Franklin (founding father of the USA), Joseph Priestley, Jan Ingenhousz, John Smeaton and others to a scientific meeting and overnight stay in 1771.
+The Old Rectory survived and was home to several vicars, notably John Michell, who rose to international prominence by developing an understanding of earthquakes, then devised an experiment to accurately determine the mass of planet Earth, but perhaps most intriguingly, attracted Benjamin Franklin (founding father of the USA), Joseph Priestley, Jan Ingenhousz, John Smeaton and others to a scientific meeting and overnight stay in 1771.
 Benjamin Franklin's stay in Thornhill remained unknown until 2015.

-Some ruins of the house and the moat still remain at Thornhill Rectory Park.
-The moat still retains water.

 Monuments to members of the Thornhill and Savile families are in Thornhill Parish Church.